jschnab/easy-data-analysis/README.md

 ## Overview

 This package provides tools to analyze scientific research data, with a focus on plotting and statistical analysis.
+It is written in Python and was tested on Linux and MacOS.

-## Compatibility and Installation
+## Compatibility

 This package is written in Python 3.6 and was tested on Linux and MacOS 13.
 It depends on the following libraries:
 * matplotlib 3.1.3